Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 You’ll also notice the adults flying around the infested plant.
 But their wings aren’t made to fly for too long.
 They’re also slow fliers.

 They won’t stray far from your indoor plants.
-The gnats don’t like to travel far from their homes because their wings are so weak.
+The gnats don’t like traveling far from their homes because their wings are weak.

 If you still aren’t sure if you have fungus gnats, below are other signs to look for.

-When a large number of larvae feast on your plant, leaves will turn a bright yellow.
+When many larvae feast on your plant, leaves will turn a bright yellow.
 The leaves might even have brown or black spots.
 Then the leaves start to drop.

 The growth of your plant will slow way down.
 The plant might even stop growing altogether.